karensmiley/newsletter-digest-standalone/README.md

 - Technology
 - Culture
 - etc.
+If there is no Category column in the newsletter CSV file, all articles will be grouped as Uncategorized.

-Each article shows:
+Each categorized article shows:
 - Title with link
 - Newsletter name with link
 - Author name
 - Days since publication and date of publication
-- Engagement stats (comments, likes) and (optionally) score
+- Engagement stats (comments, likes, restacks if available) and (if not suppressed) score

 ## How It Works